rapyuta-robotics/rapyuta-io-docs/hugo/content/core-concepts/builds/_index.md

 the root of the git repository is set as the location of the Dockerfile.

 ### Docker image strategy
-This strategy builds a pre-built docker image locally.
+This strategy uses a pre-built docker image.
 The docker image is usually stored in either a public docker registry (i.e., Dockerhub) or a private docker registry.
 You need to [add a docker pull secret](/core-concepts/secrets/docker-pull-secret/) for rapyuta.io to access a private docker image.